wavefrontHQ/docs/pages/doc/csp_accounts-service.md

 ## Create a Service Account

-Service accounts are created in Operations for Applications.
+Service accounts are created in Tanzu Observability.

 1. Log in to your service instance as a user with the **Admin** service role.
 1. From the gear icon <i class="fa fa-cog"/> on the toolbar, select **Accounts**.